Double affine Hecke algebras and congruence groups: Affine root systems

 We will use the notation $\Phi=T_{s_\ph}$ and $\Theta=T_{s_\th}$.

-For further use we introduce the following lattices
+For further use, we introduce the following lattices

-Recall that the affine Weyl group also has a second presentation, as a semidirect product.
+Recall that the affine Weyl group has a second presentation, as a semidirect product.
 There is a corresponding description of the affine Artin group due to van der Lek \cite{vdLHom}*{Ch.
 III, Theorem 5.5} and a closely related presentation independently obtained by Bernstein (unpublished) and Lusztig \cite{LusAff}.
 To be more precise, Bernstein and Lusztig give the corresponding description of what is called in the literature the \emph{extended Hecke algebra} (the proof also works for the extended Coxeter braid group).
 Van der Lek's result is more subtle and the proof relies on the topological description of the affine Artin group.

-\begin{Prop} The affine Artin group $\A(W)$ is generated by the finite Artin group $\A({\W})$ and the lattice $\Q_Y$ such that the following relations are satisfied for all $1\leq i\leq n$ and $\mu\in M$
+\begin{Prop} The affine Artin group $\A(R)$ is generated by the finite Artin group $\A(\Rring)$ and the lattice $\Q_Y$ such that the following relations are satisfied for all $1\leq i\leq n$ and $\mu\in M$

-\end{Prop} \begin{Rem} The presentation of $\A(W)$ described in Proposition \ref{bernstein-presentation} is referred to in the literature as the Bernstein presentation. \end{Rem} \begin{Rem} In this description $Y_\mu=T_{\l_\mu}$ for $\mu$ any anti-dominant element of $M$.
+\end{Prop} \begin{Rem} The presentation of $\A(R)$ described in Proposition \ref{bernstein-presentation} is referred to in the literature as the Bernstein presentation. \end{Rem} \begin{Rem} In this description $Y_\mu=T_{\l_\mu}$ for $\mu$ any anti-dominant element of $M$.
 For example, Proposition \ref{bernstein-presentation} implies that the element $\Theta^{-1}Y_{-a_0^{-1}\th}$ satisfies the $a_{0i}a_{i0}$-braid relations with the generators $T_i$, $1\leq i\leq n$. \end{Rem} \begin{Rem} As we already pointed out in Remark \ref{rem: affine=untwisted} we may assume that any affine Artin group is the affine Artin group associated to an untwisted root system.
 In this case, if $(\a_i, \th^\vee)\neq 0$ then necessarily $(\a_{i},\th^\vee)=1$ and Proposition \ref{bernstein-presentation} implies that $Y_{\th^\vee}$ and $T_{i}Y_{\th^\vee}T_{i}$ commute.
 In other words, in any affine Artin group, $T_{i}$ and $T_0^{-1}\Theta^{-1}$ satisfy the $2$-braid relation.
-Keeping in mind that any Coxeter braid group is self-anti-isomorphic through the anti-morphism that acts as identity of the generators, we infer that the same true for $T_{i}$ and $\Theta^{-1}T_0^{-1}$. \end{Rem}
+Keeping in mind that any Coxeter braid group is self-anti-isomorphic through the anti-morphism that acts as identity of the generators, we infer that the same true for $T_{i}$ and $\Theta^{-1}T_0^{-1}$.
+On the other hand, if $(\a_i, \th^\vee)= 0$ then Proposition \ref{bernstein-presentation} implies that $T_{i}$ and $Y_{\th^\vee}$ commute or, in other words, $T_{i}$ and $T_0^{-1}\Theta^{-1}$ commute.
+As before, we infer that $T_{i}$ and $\Theta^{-1}T_0^{-1}$ also commute. \end{Rem}